 The positive benefits of reading are too many to list in a single post.
 As they say, reading is to the mind what exercise is to the body.
-Honestly, I am not talking about daily reading a tweet, an Instagram post, a text message from a friend or any other social media posts.
-I am not speaking about an “express” reading, but about the reading considered part of a pleasure time or enjoyment.
-The passage that gets you acquainted with a book.
-Connect you with a single story; its plots and characters since the moment you opened the first page.
+Honestly, I am not talking about reading a “tweet,” Instagram post, a text message from a friend or any other social media posts.
+But about the reading considered part of pleasure time or enjoyment.
+The concentration that gets you acquainted with a book.
+And connect you with a single story; its plots and characters since the moment you opened the first page.

 Like some of my recent favorites: Paris Time Capsule or A Paris Apartment, both based on the true story of a beautiful apartment abandoned in Paris for seventy years.
-When the apartment got open for the first time, after all those years of being closed, then it was discovered that it used to belong to a Parisian Belle Époque courtesan.
-She left her secrets, a story of romance, history, and mysteries hidden inside that apartment.
+The apartment was opened for the first time, after many years of being abandoned.
+It was discovered that it used to belong to a Parisian Belle Époque courtesan who left secrets, a story of romance, history, and mysteries hidden inside that apartment.
 I devoured both novels in a couple of days.
 These books were incredibly fun to read.
 Great stories!

-Reading is often, feeding the brain with brand new data and information.
-The more useful information you put in there, the more active the mind is to confront and handle upcoming new challenges (be selective with your reading choices!).
+Reading is often revitalizing the brain with new data and information.
+The more useful information you put “in there,” the more active the mind is to confront new obstacles and handle upcoming challenges (be selective with your reading choices!).
 There is real evidence that book lovers can make their brain come alive with emotions and senses.
 A similar benefit for those that enjoy listening to a good book let’s say through Audible.com.
 The brain gets to light up when you hear a satisfying narrated story.
-The central part of the brain which process language, gets activated.
-Reading makes you connect to real-life experiences; the mind believes that you have lived and experienced the story.
+The central part of the brain which process language gets activated.
+Reading makes you connect to real-life experiences.
+The mind believes that you have lived and experienced the story.

-We learn to relate to others.
+While reading, we learn to relate to others.
 It increases the capacity to deduce what others are thinking by reading into people’s feelings.
-As we let go of the mental chatter in the real world, in-depth reading, allows us to feel what the characters within the story are feeling.
+As we let go of the mental chatter in the real world, in-depth reading allows us to fell what the characters feel within the story.
 Reading makes us more empathetic and increases our awareness of others.

-The National Institute Of Aging stated that some factors associated with Alzheimer could be prevented.
-Evidence suggests that activity like reading has cognitive benefits.
+The National Institute on Aging stated that some factors associated with Alzheimer could be prevented.
+Evidence suggests that activity as reading has enormous cognitive benefits.
 People who don’t exercise their brain stand a chance of losing brain power.
-Reading exercises the mind and prevents inactivity, which prevents the likelihood of being diagnosed with Alzheimer.
+Reading engages the mind and prevents inactivity, which prevents the likelihood of being diagnosed with Alzheimer.